CO2 Laser Skin Resurfacing: Your Complete Guide

 It works by precisely removing the outer layers of damaged skin while stimulating your body’s natural healing process.
 This encourages fresh, healthy skin to grow in its place, giving you a refreshed and revitalized appearance.
 It's one of the gold standards in dermatology for achieving dramatic, long-lasting results.

-How CO2 Lasers Renew Your Skin
+How Does a CO2 Laser Renew Your Skin?

 So, how does a laser actually make your skin look younger?
 The CO2 laser sends out a precise beam of light that targets water in your skin cells.
 This process instantly removes the very top, damaged layers of your skin.
 But the real magic happens a bit deeper.
 The laser’s energy gently heats the underlying layers, which signals your body to kickstart its natural repair mode.
 This triggers a flood of new collagen production, the protein responsible for keeping your skin firm and plump.
 Over the following weeks, this new collagen helps smooth out wrinkles and improve your skin’s overall structure, leaving you with a healthier, more radiant complexion.